ORNL/picker-xl/README.md

-# picker-xl
+# Updates

-Training scripts for the PickerXL model, which operates on seismic single station data to pick primary and secondary waves.
+This is the location for the future open source release of the PickerXL training code.
+This repository will also contain any links to other released information, like the model itself.